 Following my BDS in 1977 I achieved a strong practical background in dentistry via 5 years in general dental practice and a busy senior house officer rotation in Oral Surgery.
 My academic and research credentials had their roots in the MSc in Conservative Dentistry (1983-84).
 I was appointed as lecturer in Restorative Dentistry at Newcastle University in 1987 when I established the MSc in Restorative Dentistry and new teaching programmes, for undergraduates and postgraduates, in occlusion and management of Temporomandibular Disorders.
 My PhD in composite inlay development was awarded in 1992.
 I was appointed senior lecturer and honorary consultant in 1996.
 My clinical interests are in dental occlusion and management of TMD.
 My research in TMD is recognised internationally.
 I also continue with materials related research particularly for Master of Clinical Dentistry (MClinDent) in Restorative Dentistry and PhD projects.
-The two year MClinDent programme superseded the MSc programme in 2012.
+The two year MClinDent programme superseded the two year MSc programme in 2012.
+In September 2014 the DPD was transferred to Dr James Field but I continue to support the programme following transfer to a part-time Teaching Fellow in January 2015.

 Course Director - Occlusion teaching (undergraduate and postgraduate)